-Operating cash inflow was £3,172,000 (2018/19 underlying inflow of £57,000) for the year, which remained strong in the current climate of reduced public funding and the Covid-19 pandemic.
+Operating cash inflow was £6,542,000 (2020: £3,172,000) for the year, which remained strong in the current climate of reduced public funding and the Covid-19 pandemic.
+The increase from prior year is due to an improvement in operating performance before depreciation and capital losses.